Heritage lighthouses

 - Related links

-The Heritage Lighthouse Protection Act helps protect Canada’s cultural heritage once a surplus lighthouse is transferred to a new owner.
+The Heritage Lighthouse Protection Act protects Canada’s cultural heritage even after a transfer to a new owner.
 New owners or custodians of these properties must care for and responsibly manage them by following the Standards and Guidelines for the Conservation of Historic Places in Canada.
-Restorations to heritage lighthouses must be consistent with national standards of conservation.
+Restorations of heritage lighthouses must be consistent with national standards of conservation.

 - provinces